About a decade ago, one of my wife’s friends (let’s call her Stacy) relayed this piece of information to us:

 Jim could benefit from some professional help.
 He has some issues that he needs to work through.
 He hasn’t adapted well to being a highly paid adult.

 Jim could also use a budgeting program like You Need A Budget.
 I suspect that he doesn’t have any idea how much money is going out the window every month.
+He could also automate his savings with one of the best apps to save money.

 Beat down the Lifestyle Inflation